On July 15th, 2015, the AMOS Demo Day took place, with a total of 50 students and industry partners in attendance.

 Continue reading Impressions from the 2015 AMOS Demo Day

 On July 15th, from 10:15 to 11:45 Uhr, this year’s AMOS Projects will be demoing their project results to the public.
-The location is Room 00.136, which is a room on the ground floor of the Mensa building (located in the back).
+The location is Room 00.136, which is a room on the ground floor of the Mensa building (located in the back behind the Cafeteria).
 Please register using this form so that we can plan appropriately.

 ||Welcome by Prof. Riehle

 ||By project, thank you to students and industry partners